r-map/rmap/arduino/sketchbook/libraries/sps30/README.md

 Please see the description in the top of the sketch and read the documentation (odt)

 ## Versioning

+### version 1.1 / August 2019
+ * Simplified for RMAP and no blocking use

 ### version 1.0 / January 2019
  * Initial version Arduino, ESP32, UNO